iYadavVaibhav/stem/docs/0-Information-Technology/flask.md

 │       └── test_models.py
 └── venv
 ```

+**Test Case Execution Sequence**

+Test cases are executed in alphabetical order.
+But they can be lying as function in different files (modules) and in different folders (packages).
+So the unittest module does a scan of the repo to find all functions based on search specification.

+Following are the steps of execution:

+1. find all files having `test_*`
+2. Execute `base_test_case.py`
+3. Find all function signatures having `test_somefunc():`
+4. Start with the the function signature that is alphabetically first in alphabetically first Test Class.
+Executes `setUp` then `test_func` then `tearDown`
+5. Repeat for all functions.

+**Note:** Any code in any module before `Class` or in Class outside function is executed before any test case.

 **Philosophy** - Use _GIVEN..
 WHEN..
 THEN.._ ideology when writing test cases.
 So your function for test can start as, in `tests/unit/test_models.py`: